scotthmccoy/scotthmccoy.github.io/_posts/2025-02-18-Dutch-National-Flag-Problem.md

 https://en.wikipedia.org/wiki/Dutch_national_flag_problem

+Lovely algorithm that sorts an array into 3 parts (like the Dutch flag 🇳🇱) in-place, using no additional space beyond a few control variables.

 ```
 var array = [1,1,2,1,3,2,3,2]

 dutchSort(arr: &array, mid: 2)

 /*
 procedure three-way-partition(A : array of values, mid : value):